 It Follows has a real vintage 80’s horror film vibe, particularly in scenes with the friends dealing with how to destroy the curse.
-When the film hits its stride, it begins to work on multiple levels that leave the viewer to consider multiple interpretations.
+When the film hits its stride, it begins to work on multiple levels, leaving the viewer to consider multiple interpretations.
 Is the film an allegory on sexually transmitted diseases?
-The price Centennials are paying for Baby Boomers free-spirited sexual revolution of the 1970’s?
+The price Centennials are paying for Baby Boomer’s free-spirited sexual revolution of the 1970s?
 An abstract metaphor on the social stigmas and pressuring, ultimately young women, society has on a person’s sexuality or how men use sex to oppress women?
 The possibilities are endless and with frightening results.

-As is, It Follows is a satisfying and efficient twist on the horror genre, that honours its predecessors with a 1980’s horror-vibe, while expanding on the genre’s trademark thrills.
-The film is currently on Netflix and Mitchell’s follow up film, Under the Silver Lake, is due to come out in December.
+It follows a satisfying and efficient twist on the horror genre that honors its predecessors with a 1980’s horror vibe while expanding on the genre’s trademark thrills.
+The film is currently on Netflix, and Mitchell’s follow-up film, Under the Silver Lake, is due in December.